 I went with my mum to get my nails done for the first time in my life and then 1 week and 5 days I decided to take them off.
 I took off the tips but the acrylics are still on and I dont' know how to get them off. plz help.

 You can use acetone a nail polish remover containing acetone.
 Hope this helped.

 Can anyone tell me how often you should have acrylic nails removed?
 I have had them now for about seven months and was told in July that I needed to have them taken off and a new set put on which I did.
-I then went in for a fill last week and was told that I would need another new set next time I go.
-I thought that you could just get a fill every couple of weeks and that would be it until I had them taken off.
-If I have to have a new set every couple of months this will be quite costly.

 What is the difference between gel nails and acrylic nails?
 Can anyone give me advice on which to get?
 My real nails keep splitting and breaking and look terrible.
 I am looking for low maintenance nails that won't break and will look good, but I do not want to get nail diseases.
 Thanks.

 I have worn artificial nails for the last 18 years and did my own acrylics for two years.
 I bite my nails completely off if I don't have the artificial ones on.
 The last 3 years I have worn gel nails.
 They are so light and you can see through them. they are stronger also.That is what appears to be the only difference, color and of course, price.